Leaving Cert: No decision on exams following meeting

 Sinn Féin and Labour have called greater clarity for students, but have not gone as far in calling for the exams to be cancelled.

-Ahead of the meeting on Wednesday, it emerged that three-quarters of parents are unhappy with the current plans for the Leaving Certificate.
+Ahead of the meeting on Wednesday, it emerged that three-quarters of parents were unhappy with the current plans for the Leaving Certificate.

 The finding, in a survey from the National Parents Council-Post Primary, shows that a “decision needs to be reached soon because the pressure and uncertainty on students and parents is unfair”, according to Paul Rolston, a spokesman for the council.